File Backup to Tape

 You can back up files to tape from the following storing devices:

-- Windows servers, including physical boxes
+- Windows servers, including physical boxes.

-- Linux servers, including physical boxes
+- Linux servers, including physical boxes.

 - NDMP servers.

 The file to tape job compares the source files to the files stored in tape archive and copies the changes to tape.
 You can create both full and incremental backups of files on tape.
 Veeam Backup & Replication supports file backup from any server which has been added as a managed server to the Veeam Backup console (that is, Windows or Linux server, including physical boxes).
 You can also archive files residing on NAS devices.
 For more information on backup of NAS file shares, see NAS Backup Support.

 To back up Veeam backup files, you can use backup to tape jobs that are specially intended for this and offer more possibilities.
 However, you can archive backups as files using file to tape job.